moberwasserlechner/capacitor-filesharer/README.md

 ### Commerical support or consulting

-We create plugins for apps we build and share them as it is with the community.
+We create plugins for apps we build and share them **as it is** with the community.

-I you have a feature request or need a release breaking with our normal release cycle (time problem again) you have the possiblity to sponsor the development and get your requests done asap.
+I you have a feature request or need a release breaking with our normal release cycle you have the possiblity to sponsor the development paying for custom development or support.

 See the wiki page for how to get a offer and a price for your custom development request.